 Enter a partnership with an existing RTO.
 Some RTOs offer partnership agreements.
 These allow you to run your own training business delivering nationally recognised and accredited training without having to start your own RTO.
 The partner RTO has already invested the resources and built the infrastructure required for an RTO.
 They provide the administration and “back-end” systems required for government compliance and charge a fee or percentage of your revenue in return.

 Non-Accredited Training in Workplaces and Elsewhere

 Workplace trainers are essential for delivering workplace-based and on-the-job learning.
-There are usually no mandatory qualifications to become a workplace trainer, however many employers expect job candidates to have experience in training and suitable qualifications like the Certificate IV in Training and Assessment.
+There are usually no mandatory qualifications to become a workplace trainer, however, many employers expect job candidates to have experience in training and suitable qualifications like the Certificate IV in Training and Assessment.
 Training work may be combined into Human Resources, Safety, Management or Team Leader roles.

-There are also opportunity to deliver non-accredited training.
+There is also opportunity to deliver non-accredited training.
 These are courses not regulated by the Australian Skills Quality Authority (ASQA).
 Some examples would be “Introduction to MYOB”, “Beginner Photography” or “Pottery Basics” type courses.
 They can still offer value to students, but aren’t nationally recognised or accredited.
 They are also unlikely to be linked to licensing or regulatory requirements.